February 1, 2016

 Linda took 20 years of pain and discomfort to die, and during that time Claudia and her husband made a different life, but it was clear Claudia was trying to give her children the same value of education as Bob did.
 Linda passed without any children in 2002.
 Jan at this point was happy with one of her companions, but Claudia's children were already grown and Claudia struggled with the same anxiety as her father.

 Claudia died in 2011, and then Jan's friend and companion in 2013.
-She was 91 and had then seen everything taken from her periodically throughout her life.
+Jan was 91 and had then seen everything taken from her periodically throughout her life.
 She saved and stashed and remained distrustful of institutions her whole life.
 She was always willing to invest in education, but she never made her support public, and remained the 'silent partner' for several school bills.

-She led the life of someone who lost and gained, who inherited her Father's depression properties, sold her husband's business and tried to raise her daughters after losing an extraordinary father.
+Jan led the life of someone who lost and gained, who inherited her Father's depression properties, sold her husband's business and tried to raise her daughters after losing an extraordinary father.
 She could not catch a break - her husband might have been a very important man, had he not died at 46.
 Her entire life was one 'in response' to events; she may never have felt like she was truly in control.

 She died peacefully in her bed, with 2 grandchildren (Claudia's children) and the pictures of her 3 great-grandchildren surrounding her, at the age of 94.
 She chose to be buried away from her family, with her husband in the city cemetery (Mission City Memorial Park); defiant in her final act.
 She was a strong and indepedent woman and gave the value of that spirit to her posterity.